The VERSIONINFO structure, which is filled in using the L_VersionInfo function, provides information about the LEADTOOLS toolkit.

 pVERSIONINFO is a pointer to a VERSIONINFO structure.
 Where a function parameter type is pVERSIONINFO, you can declare a VERSIONINFO variable and pass the variable's address in the parameter.
 Declaring a pVERSIONINFO variable is necessary only if your program requires a pointer.

 Some functions which take this structure as a parameter require that the structure be initialized prior to the function call.
 You must set the uStructSize member to the total size, in bytes, of the structure.
-Use the sizeof() macro to calculate this value.
+Use the sizeof() operator to calculate this value.
 Functions that do not require the structure be initialized will take the total size of the structure, in bytes, as an additional function parameter.

 Medical Web Viewer .NET